komed3/cmpstr/README.md

 ## Install

-Using Node.js install the package using shell command:
+Using __Node.js__, install the package with the following shell command:

 ```sh
 npm install cmpstr